Loading map...

 On paper this looks like one of the longest and toughest days on the trek but don’t worry its very doable.
 There is a fair amount of height gain but it is integrated with sections of gentle terrain, which make the day more manageable.
 The key is to start early and allow plenty of time.

-If staying at the Refuge Nova we take the bus to Ville des Glaciers and continue on the trail to the Refuge Mottets.
-The Refuge Mottets is situated in a great position below the Col du Seigne 2516m, although we climb steeply at times we soon find ourselves over the col & across French/Italian border into Italy.
-We then make a descent into the stunning Val Veny with easy walking through the hanging valleys to Lac Combal.
-From here we descend La Visaille and take the shuttle bus to Courmayeur.
+From Les Chapieux we take the bus to Ville des Glaciers and continue on the trail to the Refuge des Mottets, then onwards to the Col de la Seigne (2516m).
+The climb is steep in places, but before long we reach the col and cross from France into Italy.
+From here, we descend into the stunning Val Veny, following easy paths through the hanging valleys to Lac Combal.
+We then continue down to La Visaille and take the shuttle bus into Courmayeur.

 Daily stats: